confluentinc/getting-started-guides/go/README.md

 ./out/consumer getting-started.properties
 ```

 The consumer application will start and print any events it has not yet consumed and then wait for more events to arrive.
-On startup of the consumer, you should see output that resembles the below.
-Once you are done with the consumer, press `ctrl-c` to terminate the consumer application.
+On startup of the consumer, you should see output resembling this:

 ```sh
 Consumed event from topic purchases: key = jsmith     value = alarm clock